MICROPLASTICS COMMUNITY SCIENCE PILOT PROJECT

 The greatest number of microplastics were found at beaches surrounded by marinas, relative to those that were not.

-The Toolkit can be used by communities and schools around the world to collect local microplastic pollution data to inform solutions, while contributing to global microplastic data sets.
+The project also resulted in the development of a Community Science Toolkit for communities around the world to collect local microplastic pollution data to inform solutions, while contributing to global microplastic data sets.
+The Toolkit is now available to anyone interested in running a microplastics citizen science project in their community.

 "I enjoyed being able to get involved within my community and gain a deeper understanding of what’s happening to our local beaches."